Oxydized/flashcard-generator/README.md

 - Upload `.txt`, `.docx`, and `.pdf` files
 - Automatically parse notes into flashcards
-- Supports multiple input formats
+- Support for multiple uploaded files
 - Cleans and validates generated cards
 - Detects duplicate and fuzzy duplicate flashcards
 - Tracks skipped or unsupported lines with reason classifications